srajiang/genius-clone/README.md

 * Ruby on Rails for the backend
 * PostgreSQL database
-* JBuilder to create the API for Ajax calls
+* JBuilder to create the API for AJAX calls
-* React.js with a Redux architectural framework for the frontend components
+* React.js frontend components with full Redux cycle
 * SCSS for styling
 * Media hosted remotely via AWS S3 cloud storage.
-* User authentication for users via BCrylt
+* Full user authentication flow for users via BCrypt Hashing and salting

 Specifications:
 * Ruby version